quantopian/qdb/doc/comm.md

     {
-        'file': String or None,  # This is the filename, None = ALGO_FILENAME 'line': Int,  # The line number
+        'file': String or None,  # This is the filename, None = default_file 'line': Int,  # The line number
         'temp': Bool or None,  # Is this temporary (defaults to False) 'cond': String or None,  # The string to evaluate for this breakpoint